oplS17projects/Chat_robot/README.md

 If you are using some other starting materials, explain what they are.
 Basically: anything you plan to use that isn't code.

 ### Deliverable and Demonstration
-Explain exactly what you'll have at the end.
-What will it be able to do at the live demo?

-What exactly will you produce at the end of the project?
-A piece of software, yes, but what will it do?
-Here are some questions to think about (and answer depending on your application).

-Will it run on some data, like batch mode?
-Will you present some analytical results of the processing?
-How can it be re-run on different source data?

-Will it be interactive?
-Can you show it working?
-This project involves a live demo, so interactivity is good.
+At the completion of our project, we will have an interactive single page web application.
+During the demo, a user will be able to talk to the chat robot, and give it some information.
+The robot wil be able to "learn" from this information.
+It will be able to recall the information when prompted, as well as have altered dialogue based on user input.
+When prompted by the user, the robot will be able to perform simple tasks, such as search for something on the web.

 ### Evaluation of Results
 A number of tests will need to pass to prove we are successful.
 An example would be if we told the robot some information about